ElliAur/react-kanban-board/README.md

   - `Column.tsx`: The column component that holds tasks.
   - `Task.tsx`: The task component that represents individual tasks.
   - `TaskForm.tsx`: The form component for adding new tasks.
-- `src/types.ts`: Defines TypeScript types used in the application.
+- `src/types.ts`: Defines TypeScript types/interfaces used in the application.
 - `src/useTaskManager.ts`: Custom hook for managing tasks and their statuses.

 ## Getting Started